Occupational Therapy (Pre-Registration) - MSc

 - Demonstrate substantial involvement and responsibility with diverse groups of people (inclusive of marginalised people or those with impairments) in a personal, employment or voluntary capacity, in the health, social care, education or third sector context.
 Substantial involvement might be indicated by a time period of at least six months or equivalent.

-- Mature applicants who graduated more than 10 years ago will be considered with the condition that they engage in a module at master’s level study (SCQF Level 11) if they do not have equivalent CPD.
+- Mature applicants who graduated more than 10 years ago will be considered with the condition that they successfullycomplete a relevant module at master’s level (SCQF Level 11 or equivalent) if they do not have equivalent CPD.